ParkerMedlin/Blending-Schedule/Update_Notes.md

 # Update Notes

+### 1-11-2021
+ - Took out all the sheet-keyed lookup macros and put them into a userform called ReportSelekta.
+This userform triggers when you click the blend part number on most sheets.
+ - Rebuilt the checkoutcounts query.
+It's now called BlendCounts and it's much simpler.
+ - Fixed and removed various small things all around the sheets and the modules.
+ - Added text box documentation to the macro-linked icons on blendthese and blendcounts.

 ### 1-5-2022
  - Blend These missed a shortage after my "fixing" so I reverted again and im leaving it at the 15 god awful fucked up redundant steps that it has.
 I'm sure I'll be back for more once I forget about this.